Angus Gill is a brilliant young singer/songwriter, and if you want to be thoroughly entertained, you’ll go and see his show”

-“In an industry that is often filled with many ‘cookie cutter’ artists that tend to imitate other artists styles, Angus is truly a breath of fresh air… unique, determined and devoted to his music career.” – David Woodward (Reputation Marketing)
+“In an industry that is often filled with many ‘cookie cutter’ artists that tend to imitate other artists styles, Angus is truly a breath of fresh air… unique, determined and devoted to his music career.”

-The album features Angus teaming up with Kevin Bennett and Amos Morris on Staring Out The Back of a Car dealing with the tragedy of the Stolen Generation and he duets with Adam Harvey on P Plater, a track dealing with the realities of young drivers combining Angus and Adam’s senses of humour.
+The album also features Angus teaming up with Kevin Bennett and Amos Morris on Staring Out The Back of a Car dealing with the tragedy of the Stolen Generation and he duets with Adam Harvey on P Plater, a track dealing with the realities of young drivers combining Angus and Adam’s senses of humour.

 Gill has promoted the album and first single Roadworks, by appearing on numerous national television and radio programs including Channel 7’s The Daily Edition, Channel 10’s Studio 10, as well as The Ray Hadley Show on 2GB and the Grant Goldman Show on the 2SM Super Network.